gvwilson/thirdbit/src/fiction/iffy/index.md

 "Aright,"
 Edson said.
+"Get your door open.
-"I can't slow down much,
+I can't slow down much,
 but when I do,
 you jump.
 Try t' stay on your feet if you can—you get anythin' more than your boots wet,